LesleyLai/digital-garden/content/Concepts/conditional proofs.md

 3. Using these derivations to form logical implications outside the subproof

 ## Practical Applications
-The [[Fitch proof system|Fitch]] is a popular proof system that achieve its simplicity via the use of conditional proofs.
+The [[./Fitch proof system|Fitch]] is a popular proof system that achieve its simplicity via the use of conditional proofs.

 ## References
 - [Introduction to Logic - Chapter 5](http://intrologic.stanford.edu/chapters/chapter_05.html)